-Assessments of future changes in carbon and vegetation distribution in the United States suggest that under most future climate conditions, NPP would respond positively to changing climate but total carbon storage would remain relatively constant (VEMAP Members, 1995; Pan et al., 1998; Neilson et al., 1998; Joyce et al., 2001).
+Assessments of future changes in carbon and vegetation distribution in the U.S. suggest that under most future climate conditions, NPP would respond positively to changing climate but total carbon storage would remain relatively constant (VEMAP Members, 1995; Pan et al., 1998; Neilson et al., 1998; Joyce et al., 2001).
 Under most climate scenarios the West gets wetter; when coupled with higher CO2 and longer growing seasons, simulations show woody expansion and increased sequestration of carbon as well as increases in fire (Bachelet et al., 2001).
 However, recent scenarios from the Hadley climate model show drying in the Northwest, which produces some forest decline (Price et al., 2004).
 Many simulations show continued growth in eastern forests through the end of the twenty-first century, but some show the opposite, especially in the Southeast.
 Eastern forests could experience a period of enhanced growth in the early stages of warming, due to elevated CO2, increased precipitation, and a longer growing season.
 However, further warming could bring on increasing drought stress, reducing the carrying capacity of the ecosystem and causing carbon losses through drought-induced dieback and increased fire and insect disturbances.
-North American boreal forests are of particular concern due to substantial increases in fire activity projected under most future climate scenarios (Flannigan et al. 2005).